Pre-existing conditions and health insurance

 Such an interruption of income is more common than you may think.
 Forty-three percent of all 40-year-olds will have a disability event that lasts for 90 days or more by the time they turn 65, according to the Insurance Information Institute (III).

 Like health insurance, most people purchase group disability insurance through their employer.
 That's not an option if you're self-employed, but you can buy a policy directly from an insurance company or financial planner.
-These policies generally will replace 50 percent to 70 percent of your income if you no longer can work, according to III.
+These policies generally will replace 50% to 70% of your income if you no longer can work.

 For more information, see "All you need to know about health insurance" and "Why you need disability insurance."